-Single Adult -- get a job and mentor, create a vision board, new car, start life and disability insurance, start IRA or business, establish credit rating, complete education in area of interests, start emergency savings fund, hobby, social activities ....and create a sample budget
+Single Adult -- get a job and mentor, create a vision board of goals/dreams, new car, start life and disability insurance, start IRA or business, establish credit rating, complete education in area of interests, start emergency savings fund, hobby, social activities ....and create a sample budget

 Get a Job, Create a Budget and Start Savings

 Investment idea (20s): invest in growth stocks or S&P500/DJIA index funds 90%, 10% cash

 Home monthly payment -- 30% take-home pay Car monthly payment -- 15% take-home pay

 Young Married – create a vision board of goals/dreams, get a marriage/career mentor, small house, condo, adequate flood, life and health insurance, start IRA, bigger car, emergency savings fund ....and create a sample budget

 Start Savings and Purchase Disability and Life Insurance